Pre-Med, Pre-Dent, And Pre-Vet Options

 The Honors College Program

 This challenging academic program emphasizes rigorous research and analytical reasoning skills.
 Honors College students explore the evolution of Western intellectual and literary traditions, mathematical theory and application, and scientific theory and practice.
-Designed for students who plan to go on to graduate school, the University Honors College Program is the largest in the Pennsylvania State System of Higher Education.
+Designed, in part, for students who plan to go on to graduate school, the University Honors College Program is one of the best in the Pennsylvania State System of Higher Education.
 For more information, request the University Honors College Program brochure.

 Co-Op Education Opportunities